CBIIT/icdc-bioinformatics/docs/Tutorials/RNA-Seq-on-CGC/rna_seq_03.md

 ![ICDC Dashboard Table](./rna-seq-images/icdc-dashboard-table.png "Dashboard Table")

 !!! info
-    The ICDC "My Files" Cart page enables users to view files of interest in JBrowse a next generation genome browser, export these files into the CGC, or download a file manifest containing metadata describing each to their local computer.
-For this tutorial, we will be exporting our files directly in the CGC.
+    The ICDC "My Files" Cart page enables users to view files of interest in JBrowse, a next generation genome browser, export these files to the CGC, and/or download a file manifest containing metadata describing each file to their local computer.
+For this tutorial, we will be exporting our files directly to the CGC.

-## Step 3: Export files from the Cart to the Cancer Genomics Cloud
+## Step 3: Export files in the Cart to the Cancer Genomics Cloud (CGC)
 * Click on the <span class="highlight_icon">My Files</span> icon in the top right of the navigation bar
 * Check to make sure there are 12 files in the cart
 * Expand the dropdown menu of the <span class="highlight_button">Available Export Options</span> button